askguanyu/CodePlexDevLib/README.md

 **[DevLib@outlook.com](mailto:DevLib@outlook.com)

 **Project Description**
-DevLib is a highly reusable collection of components and core functionalities addressing common crosscutting concerns.
-It provides a comprehensive set of features that save development time, minimize costs, reduce the use of precious test resources, and decrease the overall maintenance effort.
+DevLib is a collection of highly reusable .NET components and core functions to solve common crosscutting problems.
+It provides a comprehensive set of features that can save development time, minimize costs, decrease the use of valuable test resources, and reduce overall maintenance work.

 It is time to boost your productivity.

 **Donation**